systematically-design/tokenScript-Documentation/src/docs/01-getting-started/01-introduction.md

 ## Getting Started

-### New to Design Tokens?

-Start with the **visual editor**:
+To get started with Systematically:

+1. **Quick Start** - Write your first TokenScript DSL code and see it compile
-1. Quick Start: App - Learn the interface
+2. **Using Systematically** - Learn the interface and features
-2. Creating Tokens - Start creating tokens visually
-3. Language Reference - Learn DSL syntax when ready
+3. **Creating Tokens** - Learn to create different types of tokens

-### Familiar with Design Tokens?

-Start with the **DSL**:
-1. Quick Start: DSL - Write your first tokens
-2. Language Reference - Complete syntax guide
+4. **Language Reference** - Complete TokenScript DSL syntax guide
-3. Creating Tokens - Token creation patterns

 ## Example: Your First Design System